Lakorthus/100-days-of-code/README.md

 **Thoughts**: Great Exercises to practice problem-solving skills.
 I could not complete them at first but slowly got to the answers.

+### Day 6: Sep 28, Wednesday

+**Today's Progress**: Today I not only learned in-depth about while loops and if statements, but I also practised my soft skills.
+After classes, I transmit my little knowledge to a few beautiful people from the @theSchoolOfCode.

+**Thoughts**: Tough months are comming ahead, but I am ready for the challenge.

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)